Dixit Dominus (Vivaldi): Music of RV 594

+The first and ninth movement, one beginning the psalm, the other the doxology, rely on the same musical themes in the same key, for a frame of "festive splendour".
+The second movement depicts the fall of God's enemies in descending lines.
+The third movement, a duet, features echo effects.
+In movement 7, regarded as a climax, Vivaldi made use of the two choirs in the tradition of Venetian polychoral style combined with elements from his operatic writing.
+The final movement is a masterful complex piece in polyphony based on six themes.

 RV 595

 The setting discovered next was catalogued as RV 595.
 Also in D major, it is structured in eleven movements, eight psalm verses and three movements for the doxology.
-It is scored for two sopranos, alto, tenor and bass soloists, a choir which also calls for divided soprano in some movements, and orchestra.
+It is scored for two sopranos, alto, tenor and bass soloists, a choir which also calls for divided soprano in some movements, and an orchestra comprising strings, two oboes, trumpet, and continuo bass.